rahelbelay/Discover-Music/README.md

 ## project discription

 Discover Music is a music searching app that gets data from the AudioDb API.
-My app lets users search the artist by name and the result will diplay the artist's image, name, biography songs and albums.
+My app lets users search the artist by name and the result will diplay the artist's image, name, biography, songs and albums.
 Additionally, it gives access to view their social network like (facebook, twitter and web page).

 ## API Utilized